de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Proof of the structure theorem

 Let $k>0$ be the degree of a polynomial $h \in \mathbb C [z_1,z_2]$ and let $D$ be the effective divisor of $h$.
 We know that $D$ is linear equivalent to $k \cdot L$, where $L$ is a divisor of straight line, that is,

-Conversely, let $D$ be an effective divisor of degree $k \, m$ containing the divisor of singularities, denoted by $D_{\rm sing}$.
+Conversely, let $D$ be an effective divisor of degree $k \, n$ satisfying \eqref{gDivisor} and containing the divisor of singularities, see the discussion preceeding \eqref{eqOmegaDef}.
 Then, for sufficiently large $k$, $D$ is the divisor of some homogeneous polynomial of degree $k$ (by the completeness of the linear system of the adjoint curves, see e.g. \cite{fulton}).
-By assumption, $\Omega$ contains the pre-images of the singularities of $C$ and the existence of homogeneous polynomial of degree $k$ follows.